rekmus/silgy/README.md

 myParam1=someValue
 myParam2=someOtherValue
 ```
 Change the contents to your taste.
-Note that you can use the config file to pass your own parameters, perhaps when using the same application on multiple servers.
+Note that you can use config file to pass your own parameters.

 ## API
 I am trying to document everything here, however the first three macros (REQ, OUT and QS) is enough to write simple web application in silgy.